Car Company in World War II

 Diamond T M20 truck.
 Checker produced 344 of the 6,143 produced by

 five different manufacturers.
-This particular example was built by
+This particular example, at the

 one of the other companies.
 Author's photo added 10-22-2014.